D Street Traffic Calming Pilot Project

 Project Description

-The D Street Traffic Calming Pilot Project is a temporary street redesign effort to slow traffic and create safer conditions for people walking, bicycling, and driving on this busy corridor.
-The pilot project will feature the following enhancements on D Street from Petaluma Boulevard South to Windsor Drive.
+On April 8, City Council adopted a resolution approving the D Street Traffic Calming Pilot Project, a temporary street redesign effort to slow traffic and create safer conditions for people walking, bicycling, and driving on this busy corridor.
+This pilot project is intended to gather community feedback and data that will help inform the design of the long-term D Street utility and road reconstruction project planned to begin in 2026.

 • Traffic calming and pedestrian enhancements, including speed reduction markings, bulb-outs, and median crosswalk islands